MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/manage-sharepoint-documents.md

 We recommend limiting the size of the individual files available for download to 250 MB or less.
 If you use portals to download larger files from SharePoint, the operation may timeout after a couple of minutes.

-## Sample configuration to enable document management on the Case entity form
+## Sample configuration to enable document management on the Case basic form

 The below example demonstrates configuration using the Case entity which needs the Dynamics 365 Customer Service application as a pre-requisite.
 Although this sample uses the Case entity, it is just an illustration of the steps mentioned above and can be followed with any other custom entity or any Dataverse entity that supports managing documents in SharePoint.